UWPCE-PythonCert/Py300/source/condensed_concurrency.rst

 Advantages:
 They share memory space:
--Threads are light-weight, shared memory means can be created fairly quickly without much memory use.
+ - Threads are light-weight, shared memory means can be created fairly quickly without much memory use.
--Easy and cheap to pass data around.
+ - Easy and cheap to pass data around.

 Disadvantages:
 They share memory space:
--Operations often take several steps and may be interrupted mid-stream -Thus, access to shared data is also non-deterministic
+ - Operations often take several steps and may be interrupted mid-stream
+ - Thus, access to shared data is also non-deterministic

 Creating threads is easy, but programming with threads is difficult.